-George Gardner was probably born in May 1809 (although some records suggest 1812), at Ardentinny (some records suggest ‘near Glasgow’) in Scotland.
+George Gardner was probably born in May 1812 at Ardentinny (some records suggest ‘near Glasgow’) in Scotland.
 Son of a gardener to the 5th Earl of Dunmore, and probably the youngest of two sons, George commenced his education when the family moved to Ardrossan until 1822 when his parents moved again, to Houston near Glasgow, where he continued at grammar school.
 George’s medical studies began in 1829 when he enrolled at the Andersonian University, Glasgow, and in 1835 he obtained his diploma as a surgeon.

 He had become well acquainted with Scottish plants during his period at university, and attended Sir William Hooker’s botany lectures, as well as making several excursions with his professor in the Highlands.
 He brought out his first publication, Musci Britannici, or pocket herbarium of British mosses in 1836; it is an extremely rare work.